MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data-tutorial.md

 ## Create an index

 [Create Index (REST)](/rest/api/searchservice/indexes/create) creates a search index on your search service.
-An index specifies all the parameters and their attributes.
+An index specifies all the fields and their attributes

+In one-to-many parsing, the search document defines the 'many' side of the relationship.
+The fields you specify in the index determine the structure of the search document.

+You only need fields for the Markdown elements that the parser supports.
+These fields are:

+- `content`: A string that contains the raw Markdown found in a specific location, based on the header metadata at that point in the document.

+- `sections`: An object that contains the hierarchical representation of the sections within the Markdown document.
+Contains subfields for the header metadata up to the desired header level.
+For example, when `markdownHeaderDepth` is set to `h3`, contains string fields `h1`, `h2`, and `h3`.
+These fields are accessible through field mappings as `/sections/h1`, `sections/h2`, etc. When a header is not present at that point in the document, the subfield contains an empty string.

+- `ordinal_position`: An integer value indicating the position of the section within the document hierarchy.
+This field is used for ordering the sections in their original sequence as they appear in the document.
+The root level sections start with an ordinal position of 1, and the value increments sequentially for each subsection.

-This implementation will leverage [field mappings](search-indexer-field-mappings.md) in the indexer to map from the fields in the enriched document to the index.
-See [index markdown blobs](search-how-to-index-markdown-blobs.md) for more information on the parsed one-to-many document structure.
+This implementation leverages [field mappings](search-indexer-field-mappings.md) in the indexer to map from the fields in the enriched document to the index.
+For more information on the parsed one-to-many document structure, see [index markdown blobs](search-how-to-index-markdown-blobs.md).

+In this case, we know that `h1` contains the title of the document, so we'll map it to a field named `title`.
+We'll also be mapping the `h2` and `h3` fields to `h2_subheader` and `h3_subheader` respectively.
+The `content` and `ordinal_position` fields require no mapping because the names are

 ```http
 ### Create an index